TheSmallBoat/Technical_Survey/pdf/README.md

 25. Chord: A Scalable Peer-to-peer Lookup Protocol for Internet Applications (chord.pdf)

 26. OpenDHT: A Public DHT Service and Its Uses (opendht-sigcomm2005.pdf)

+27. LittleTable: A Time-Series Database and Its Uses (p125-rhea.pdf)